1. Accueil

 Required and Corequired knowledge and skills

-The course is self containt but has a rapid pace.
-It is adviced that students have some prior knowledge in terms of mathematics and real analysis in particular.
+The course is self containt but has sometimes a rapid pace.
+It is adviced that students have some prior knowledge in terms of mathematics.

 Teaching methods and learning activities